Avoid Board Burnout: Ease Your Workload and Keep Your Sanity

-Beyond causing volunteer board members to become frustrated or quit, board burden and overload can cause bigger problems for your community.
-“Things fall through the cracks, projects can get dropped, maybe the insurance doesn’t get renewed,” Howse explains.
+Beyond causing volunteer board members to become frustrated or quit, board burden and overload can cause significant problems for your community.
+“Things fall through the cracks, projects get dropped, maybe the insurance policy doesn’t get renewed,” Howse explains.
 “This can result in higher costs (if important maintenance projects are ignored) or even liability and legal penalties.
 None of that is good for the community as a whole.
 It doesn’t have to be that way, but a lot of people think they don’t have options, and this is just the way things are.”

-“We started working with FirstService Residential last August, and it’s a transition.
-It’s going to be a transition for another 6 months,” she explains.
-“We really had to think about what company was going to be best suited to work with us, to do some of the tasks that we’d been doing, including hiring staff, contracting vendors, reviewing bids, overseeing maintenance and more.
-Before we partnered with FirstService Residential, I put in at least 10 hours every week on board work, and I know our president put in a lot more than that.”
+“Before we partnered with FirstService Residential, we really had to think about what company would be best suited to work with us, to do some of the tasks that we’d been doing, including hiring staff, contracting vendors, reviewing bids, overseeing maintenance and more.
+Prior to working with them, I put in at least 10 hours every week on board work, and I know our president put in a lot more than that.”
 It was more than they had anticipated and was impacting their quality of life.

 “FirstService Residential was the most transparent of the companies we interviewed, more the style we were looking for,” Moffitt said.
 “Their honesty and transparency won me over immediately.”

-Moffitt said that having a professional manager has taken a lot off the board’s plate in just a short time.
+Moffitt said that having a professional manager has taken a lot off of the board’s plate in just a short time.
 “My stress level is definitely lower.
 It’s always going to be a process because things are always changing, but we know that progress is being made,” she says.
 A quality management company will provide its board members with regular updates on work being done, lightening their concerns that things might fall through the cracks.
 Weekly updates from your manager are a good place to start.

 Conversely, Lugo said the boards he’s found hardest to win over have been let down by other management companies.
 “When a board entrusts their community to a management company, they’ve bought into promises made.
 When that management company doesn’t live up to its promises, it’s harmful,” he explains.
 “Broken promises damage the relationship between the board and current management as well as any future property management partner.”